Why hire a doula?

 What if I’m an LGBTQIA parent?

 I consider myself a proud ally to LGBTQIA parents and that will never change.
 If you will be birthing a baby or present at the birth of your baby, I can help; gender and/or sex orientation should not be an additional barrier to receiving support.
 You will be best served by a doula with a sensitivity for using inclusive language/correct pronouns in your interactions and an ability to produce appropriate resources for LGBTQIA clients.
 Your doula should not demonstrate ANY personal views that corrupt an ability to assist you lovingly.
+I am happy to offer a discount for QPOC families in need.

 What if I’m a teen/young parent?

 Regardless of your age, you may have certain wishes for your birth that you hope will be respected.
 Birth is an immensely personal and intimate affair that remains so regardless of the birthing person’s age.
 I can provide relevant resources for young parents, refer to advisors on any concerning family situations, and help you make a postpartum plan that reinforces your healing, with co-habitants and family in mind, if applicable.
+I happy to offer a discount for teen parents.

 What if I’m an adoptive or surrogate parent?